-Residents, business leaders and taxpayers have shared thoughts on the future of the community, including roads, development, housing, parks, land use, zoning, uses around the Southern Beltway, municipal services and more.
+Residents, business leaders and taxpayers shared thoughts on the future of the community, including roads, development, housing, parks, land use, zoning, uses around the Southern Beltway, municipal services and more.

-The Comprehensive Plan identifies the goals and strategies for growth and conservation in the community.
+A comprehensive plan identifies the goals and strategies for growth and conservation in the community.